 Apart from lower taxes, businesses can also lower their cost of operations by going green.
 One of the simplest ways to go green is by reducing paper usage.
 A company can do that by moving its system online and on the cloud.
 This will reduce the amount of paper waste and purchase.

 Another way a company can reduce its cost is by saving on utility bills.
+Captain Green Solar Panels Sydney advises that if the company owns the office building to consider installing solar panels, return on investment is roughly six years.
+After that, you have little or no electricity bills.
 A company can change its fixtures to energy-efficient LED bulbs.
 LED bulbs last for more than 20 years,and they use less energy for working.

 Moreover, a company can work on water saving initiatives.
 Water saving initiatives are not only better for the environment, but also for the company in terms of costs.
 A survey conducted by research analyst Ethical Corporation found out that 99 percent of the corporate sustainability managers give priority to water saving initiatives.
 Sainsbury’s, a leading grocery chain in the UK, managed to save $2.4 million by fixing leaks and reducing toilet water capacity.